My family and I have relocated to Australia, where kangaroos reign over the outback and the truth about koalas not being bears is common knowledge.

 My rating: 5 of 5 stars

 A compilation of the esteemed author’s previously published articles, it is so rich in personal, historical, and culturally-significant trinkets of thoughts.
-A daughter of Cebuana mum, the wife of a pure-bred Cebuano, and also a migrant like she is, I could really relate to and appreciate every detail.
+A daughter of a Cebuana mum, the wife of a pure-bred Cebuano, and also a migrant like she is, I could really relate to and appreciate every detail.
 Other than one awkward but not incorrect word, this third Filipino author’s book on my list is virtually flawless.

 Note: This non-commercial micro-review also appears on other sites.